Current Airbnb Laws and Regulations for Popular Tourist Destinations in Colorado

 As popular tourist cities in Colorado continue to receive an influx of visitors, the need for short-term rentals continues to grow.
-With the rapidly expanding demand for these rentals, city officials are understanding the need to further regulate existing Airbnb laws and regulations.
+Because of this, various municipalities within Colorado are making strides to further regulate Airbnb short-term rentals.
 Updates to insurance requirements, licensing fees, and minimum stay policies can be found below.

 Boulder unanimously approved new short-term rental Airbnb laws and regulations in 2020 specifically affecting hosts who rent for more than 60 days per year.
 These frequent rentals are prohibited in dense neighborhoods made up of primary residence homes.
 In addition, properties that are rented for less than 60 days per year are limited to 2-night minimum bookings.